CodeScop/Oge-Mai-Field-Guide/allquests.md

 - **Rewards:** 3 Leafsung Ink
 - **Recommendations:** If you're gonna do it, pick it up as soon as it appears and dovetail it with Nasty, Dust Air.
 But there are better ways to get Leafsung Ink these days (such as the Mama Tree Bite My Boots! quest...)

+###Dynamic Disappearing Duo  - HuntS1.2

+- **Location:** Elder Library
+- **Unlocked by:** Hunt Trail: HuntS1 The Curator of Elder Library
+- **Type:** Battle
+- **Requirements:** Defeat 2 Rudakai and 2 Wignow
+- **Rewards:** 25 Hunter Tokens
+- **Recommendations:**  At the moment, I'd say the quest needs to be evaluated on aesthetic grounds, because on mercenary grounds it's useless, but it's kinda fun to beat up on the monsters that steal boots in the lore (Wignow) as well as the monsters that actually cost boots to fight (Rudakai).

 ### Eat the Leaves? - GL

 - **Location:** Guardian's Lair